cloudnative-pg/plugin-barman-cloud/web/docs/troubleshooting.md

 1. **"requested plugin is not available" errors**

    ```
-   ERROR: requested plugin is not available: barman
+   requested plugin is not available: barman
-   ERROR: requested plugin is not available: barman-cloud
+   requested plugin is not available: barman-cloud
-   ERROR: requested plugin is not available: barman-cloud.cloudnative-pg.io
+   requested plugin is not available: barman-cloud.cloudnative-pg.io
    ```

    **Cause:** The plugin name in the Cluster configuration doesn’t match the